Clementine vs. Pomegranate: Nutrition Compared

 Dietitian Nutrition Review

-Both clementines and pomegranates are good sources of fibre, which helps us in feeling full, regulates blood sugars and decreases risk for heart disease.
-Both fruits contain high amounts of vitamin C. This antioxidant helps produce collagen, which is important for our skin and bones.
-Vitamin C also helps convert cholesterol into bile (lowering risk of heart disease).
-Both these winter fruits contain potassium, which is a heart-healthy mineral that can help lower blood pressure and reduce the risk of heart attack and stroke.
+Overall, clementine and promegrante nutrition profiles are both good sources of fibre, which helps us in feeling full, regulates blood sugars and decreases risk for heart disease.
+Firstly, both fruits contain high amounts of vitamin C. This antioxidant helps produce collagen, which is important for our skin and bones.
+Secondly, Vitamin C helps convert cholesterol into bile (lowering the risk of heart disease).
+Thirdly, both these winter fruits contain potassium, which is a heart-healthy mineral that can help lower blood pressure and reduce the risk of heart attack and stroke.

 In case you missed it, here’s my past blog, Potassium, You’re Not Getting Enough and part two with Beyond the Banana: Potassium Foods You’ll Love.